Philanthropy can be defined in many complex ways. The Business Dictionary‘s definition of philanthropy is:

-To read more on understanding what is philanthropy please refer to a select list of NPQ‘s most popular philanthropy articles below (or visit the philanthropy section of our website for the latest news):
+To read more on understanding what philanthropy is please refer to a select list of Nonprofit Quarterly‘s must-read philanthropy articles below (or visit the philanthropy section of our website for the latest news and reports):

 - Building a Culture of Philanthropy in Your Organization

 - Philanthropy as Key Ingredient to American Capitalist Economy

 - Community Philanthropy: It’s Not Just for the Wealthy Anymore

 - Attention Philanthropy: The Good, the Bad, and the Strategy

 - The Role of Philanthropy and Advocacy in Healthcare Reform Implementation